-United States Army, O-5, Board for Correction of Naval Records.
+United States Army, O-5, Board for Correction of Military Records.
 Attorney Gordon successfully helped argue that his client should be retroactively awarded the Army Bronze Star Medal with “V” for meritorious service in a combat zone in 1968.

 United States Army, E-1, Army Discharge Review Board.
 Attorney Gordon successfully argued that his client’s military discharge should be upgraded from a General under honorable conditions characterization to an Honorable characterization.
 The Discharge Review Board found that the client was the victim of a substantial error of fact by his chain of command.
 Attorney Gordon was able to convince the Discharge Review Board that his client’s discharge was too harsh based on his overall quality of service and was therefore inequitable.

 Attorney Gordon successfully argued that a Soldier should have his characterization of service corrected from General Under Honorable Conditions to Honorable.
 Attorney Gordon was able to demonstrate that the veteran’s discharge was unjust because the Soldier was suffering from depression and anxiety during his military service, which the chain of command failed to consider.
 With this correction, this Soldier will be eligible for important education benefits such as the GI Bill and can proudly present his new DD Form 214.